cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/groups.md

 {{%expand "Will all of a pentest’s collaborators carry over when I copy the pentest?" %}}
 <br>

-Only individual group members that own the pentest will carry over to the newly copied pentest.
-Any non-group members will have to be manually added to the pentest again.
+Yes.
+All individual group members that own the pentest and any non-group member that was manually added previously will carry over to the newly copied pentest.

 {{% /expand %}}
 <br>